arduino/arduino-pro-content/content/tutorials/portenta-h7/vs-openmv-ttn/content.md

 ### 6. Connecting to TTN

 Once your board has been registered you can send information to TTN.
 Let's go back to the sketch to fill in the appEui and appKey.
-The sketch we use here will use OTA connnection.
+The sketch we use here will use OTA connection.

 You can read more into OTA vs ABP activation mode at [this link](https://www.thethingsnetwork.org/docs/devices/registration.html)